- Are You Drinking Enough Water? HOT

 Proper Chlorine Levels for A Healthy Pool

-Keeping the water clean, pathogen free, and sanitary is key to getting the most enjoyment out of your swimming pool.
+Keeping the water clean, pathogen-free, and sanitary is key to getting the most enjoyment out of your swimming pool.
 But this undertaking isn't as simple as tossing in a few pool chemicals and calling it a day.
-Adding the right amount of chlorine is sometimes a tough balancing act, but it is absolutely necessary to maintaining a healthy pool.
+Adding the right amount of chlorine is sometimes a tough balancing act, but it is absolutely necessary to maintain a healthy pool.

-First off, if a lot of organic materials have built up in the pool, normal doses of chlorine is not going to resolve the problem.
+First off, if a lot of organic materials have built up in the pool, normal doses of chlorine are not going to resolve the problem.
 You will have to shock the water, which involves adding heavy amounts of chlorine for a short amount of time to fully destroy all bacteria and organic matter in the pool.
 If it has been a while since the pool has been shocked or it was just filled, shock it first so that the chlorine can do its job.
+Keep in mind that you should wait at least 8 hours before going into the pool after using a chlorine-based shock.
+To maintain a good healthy pool, pool owners should shock their pool once every 1-2 weeks.

 Next, the pH level of the water needs to be measured.
 If the pH level is too high, even having the right level of chlorine won't be enough to make sure the water is safe to swim in.
 Chlorine loses its effectiveness in acidic water.
 Shoot for a pH that is the same as human tears--around 7.2 but up to 7.6.
 If the pH is too high, it is time to add some muriatic acid in the deep end of the pool while the pump is running.
 This will quickly circulate the compound, and you can retest it in about six hours.
 Don't try to lower the level too quickly or the levels will fluctuate, causing you frustration.